-A few months ago, I attended a conference that featured many government organizations that helped people with disabilities as well as provided resources for assistive technology.
+A few months ago, I attended an assistive technology and accessibility conference at George Mason University in Arlington that featured many government organizations.
+These organizations help people with disabilities as well as provide resources for assistive technology both for people who work in the government and those who don’t.
 I was then inspired to look at additional resources as well.
 While I have not directly used any of these resources, I have had a lot of fun browsing these websites and their social media, and think that these websites would be helpful for anyone wanting to learn more about assistive technology.
+Here are five websites sponsored by the United States Government that provide information and resources about assistive technology and disability in the workplace and the classroom.

 Job Accommodations Network/SOAR